illutic/skill_finder/README.md

     \q
 ```

-5. Create a .env file in the project root directory
+5. Create a .env file in the project root directory:

-- The name must be exact
+- The name must be exact.

+- This file will hold environmental variables that might be different for each of us.

+- This file will not (and should not) be pushed into GitHub.

 6. Put the following code in the .env file: